Berkanktk/CyberSecurity/README.md

 **Options:**
 `-x` - This option prevents ncdu from following symbolic links.
 `--si` -  This option tells ncdu to use SI units (powers of 10) to display the file sizes, which makes them easier to read than the default binary units (powers of 2).
+## free
+free is a command-line utility that displays the total amount of free and used physical and swap memory in the system, as well as the buffers and caches used by the kernel.

+Example usage:
+`free -h`

+**Options:**
+`-b` - to display the amount of memory in bytes
+`-k` - to display the amount of memory in kilobytes
+`-m` - to display the amount of memory in megabytes
+`-g` - to display the amount of memory in gigabytes
+`-h` - to display the amount of memory in a human-readable format
+`-s N` - to update the output every N seconds
+## sort
+sort is a command-line utility that sorts lines of text files.

+Syntax:
+`sort [OPTION] [FILE] `

+**Options:**
+`-b` - ignore leading blanks
+`-d` - consider only blank and alphanumeric chars
+`-f` - ignore case
+`-g` - to sort general-numeric
+`-n` - to sort numerically
+`-h` - to sort human readable numbers
+`-r` - to sort in reverse order
+`-o` - to write output to a file
+`-u` - to remove duplicates
 ## diff
 diff is a command-line utility that allows you to compare two files line by line